AdobeDocs/commerce-frontend-core/src/pages/ui-components/masonry.md

 ---
-group: ui-components-guide
-title: Masonry (grid) component
+title: Masonry (grid) component | Commerce Frontend Development
+decsription:
 contributor_name: Shankar Konar
 contributor_link: https://github.com/konarshankar07
 ---

+# Masonry (grid) component

 The Masonry component is a collection of columns.
 It renders the masonry grid layout in the Ui component.